-Only a very small percentage of the women who come to me thinking that a 1200 calorie diet is warranted or ideal for them actually end up being right.
+- Only a very small percentage of the women who come to me thinking that a 1200 calorie diet is warranted or ideal for them actually end up being right.
 They typically go on to lose weight while eating more calories than this, with most reaching their long-term goal without ever going as low as 1200.

-> - In the rare cases when 1200 calories has actually been warranted, the women have at least some (or all) of the following characteristics in common: they’re short, at a low body weight, fairly lean, and/or sedentary.
+- In the rare cases when 1200 calories has actually been warranted, the women have at least some (or all) of the following characteristics in common: they’re short, at a low body weight, fairly lean, and/or sedentary.

-> - In the cases when a person may legitimately require eating 1200 calories, refeed days would typically be in use as well (1-3 per week), thus bringing the person’s average daily calorie intake to something higher than 1200 (more about this in a minute).
+- In the cases when a person may legitimately require eating 1200 calories, refeed days would typically be in use as well (1-3 per week), thus bringing the person’s average daily calorie intake to something higher than 1200 (more about this in a minute).

-> - There is almost always some degree of unintentional miscalculating and under-reporting happening whenever a person is tracking calories on ANY weight loss diet, and it’s likely happening in many of these cases just the same.
+- There is almost always some degree of unintentional miscalculating and under-reporting happening whenever a person is tracking calories on ANY weight loss diet, and it’s likely happening in many of these cases just the same.
 Meaning, it may come to be that a person doesn’t lose weight until they go down to eating 1200 calories a day.
 However, in reality and completely unbeknownst to them, they’re actually eating 1300 – 1800 calories (or more) at that point.
 They just think it’s 1200.

-> - There are certain cases where an underlying/untreated health issue is present (e.g. underactive thyroid) and affecting metabolic rate, thereby causing someone to have to eat fewer calories than they should otherwise need to in order to lose weight.
+- There are certain cases where an underlying/untreated health issue is present (e.g. underactive thyroid) and affecting metabolic rate, thereby causing someone to have to eat fewer calories than they should otherwise need to in order to lose weight.
 If you suspect this might be your problem, checking things out with your doctor is the only way to find out for sure.
-I will note, however, that out of the surprisingly large number of women who assume this is indeed their problem, only a small percentage have actually ended up being right.
+I will note, however, that out of the surprisingly large number of women who assume this is indeed their problem, very few have actually ended up being right.

-> So, that’s my experience.
+So, that’s my experience.